SteinHQ/Stein/README.md

 ## Built With

 - [Node.js](https://github.com/nodejs/node) + [Express](https://github.com/expressjs/express): The back-end API is an Express app.
 It responds to requests RESTfully in JSON.
-- [MongoDB](https://github.com/mongodb/mongo): The main data store.
+- [MongoDB](https://github.com/mongodb/mongo): The store for data Stein needs to function (OAuth tokens, API lists, etc.)

 ## Partners